vkovic/laravel-custom-casts/README.md

 >For example, this could be very useful if we're storing image with custom casts and we need to delete it
 >when model changes.
 See the [old documentation](https://github.com/vkovic/laravel-custom-casts/tree/v1.0.2#example-casting-user-image) for this examples.

+### :package: New package :package:

+Checkout my new package [vkovic/laravel-commando](https://github.com/vkovic/laravel-commando).

+It's collection of some really handy Laravel `artisan` commands that I'm sure most of you find useful.

 ---

 ## Compatibility